Rafajel29/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+For the softpot reistor I put a 10k ohm resistor in series between power and the one side leg pin of the resistor and I also put a 10k ohm resistor between ground and the other side leg of the softpot resistor.
+I did this as it was what was recommended by the datasheet.
+With this I got voltages between 1.8V - 3.2V.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

 ### 2. Accelerometer